Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 If the letter goes missing in the mail, you’ll have documentation that you sent it, and it’ll be simple to resend it if necessary.

-A letter to a judge on behalf of someone is written to a judge by someone who is not a party to the case in order to request something from the judge on that person’s behalf.
+A letter to a judge on behalf of someone is written to a judge by someone who is not a party to the case to request something from the judge on that person’s behalf.
 It could be written by a friend, a wife on behalf of her spouse, a child on behalf of his father, a parent on behalf of his child/daughter, a family member on behalf of a relative, and so on.

 A letter to a judge on behalf of someone may be written for a character reference, to request leniency, to drop charges, child custody, etc.